We have compiled a list of frequently asked Keiser questions. If you have a question that is not answered below, please

 What do the M3 and M3i come with?

-When you order the M3 you receive just the bike, but if you order the M3i you receive a media tray, floor mat, and polar heart rate monitor.
+When you order the M3 you receive just the bike, but if you order the M3i you receive a media tray and floor mat.

 What is the warranty?

 Both the M3 and M3i come with a 10 year frame warranty, a 3 year parts warranty.
 2 year compressor and dryer, cables, pulleys, and bearings warranty, 1 year chrome warranty, and 90 day paint, upholstery, hand grips, seat belts, and other rubber and plastic products.
 To make a warranty claim please check out Keiser's Warranty Registration page.

 Where are the bikes made?